utkualtintug/square-border-generator/README.md

 2. Place your photos (`.jpg`, `.jpeg`, `.png`) inside the `input` folder.
 3. Run the script.
 4. Processed images will be saved to the `output` folder.

+The script will automatically create the `output` folder if it does not exist.

 ## Run